Agungvpzz/Telco-Churn-Analysis/README.md

 According to the ROC curves above, setting our model threshold at 0.26 allows us to achieve an 82% True Positive Rate (TPR) while maintaining a 25% False Positive Rate (FPR).
 However, it's important to note that adjusting the threshold in this way may lead to a reduction in the overall accuracy of our model.
 This trade-off between TPR and FPR should be carefully considered based on the specific requirements and priorities of the application

 #### ROC Area Under Curve
+The ROC curve allows for the calculation of the Area Under the Curve (AUC), a single scalar value that summarizes the overall ability of the model to discriminate between positive and negative cases.
+A higher AUC indicates better overall performance of the model.
 ![roc_area_curve](https://github.com/Agungvpzz/Telco-Churn-Analysis/assets/48642326/61203082-60b6-411d-a519-089fd187d845)

+An AUC score of 0.86 suggests that our model has strong predictive power and is highly effective at distinguishing between the classes.
+It reflects the model's robustness and its potential utility in practical applications.

 ## 8. Conclusion